Uni.lu

 Head of Lab: Christoph Purschke

-Associate members: Johannes Pause (Research Scientist, Media Studies), Ioana Duta-Visescu (Postdoc, ULIDE)
+Associate members: Ioana Duta-Visescu (Postdoc, ULIDE)

 Steering group